ncsa/Delta_doc/docs/source/user_guide/login.rst

 Open OnDemand
 ---------------

-Log into Delta in a web browser through Open OnDemand (OOD).
+Log into Delta, in a web browser, with Open OnDemand (OOD).

   #.
 Navigate to the `Open OnDemand dashboard <https://openondemand.delta.ncsa.illinois.edu/>`_.
   #.
 Log in through CILogon with your **NCSA** username, password, and Duo MFA.